Ideas-on-Stage/ideasonstage.com/content/news/2018-10-10-5-speaking-lessons-from-president-macron.en.md

 Think of a sentence like a two-headed match.
 It should begin powerfully, like striking the head of a match causing it to burst into flame.
 Then, keep your message burning, ensuring nobody switches off.
 And finally, at the end, when a typical match or dull statement would normally sizzle out into silence, suddenly and surprisingly, it reignites in flame!

-This analogy goes for any presentation.
-Start strong, and finish with a flourish.
+(This analogy goes for any presentation as well, by the way.
+Start strongly, and finish with a flourish.)

 **Macron could benefit from practicing conclusions.
 And any speaker can gain power and credibility by ensuring they finish each sentence – especially the final one – clearly and powerfully.
 Even when improvising.
 And if you have prepared well, you will likely have already generated several possible conclusions you can use that will ensure a big round of applause.**